Supporting workers Managing work-related stress

 • work together on possible solutions

-Managers should support their employees by signposting to any internal or external specialist help, if needed.
+Managers should support workers by signposting to any internal or external specialist help, if needed.

 Find out more about: